Top Christina Lake Experiences

 There’s also the Little Burro Western Art Gallery on Hwy.
 3. Here you’ll find the works of some very talented local artists, most with a western theme.
 Art includes oil paintings, bronze sculptures and metal art.

 Visual arts aren’t the only thing on display here.
-Summer concert series, workshops and classes give you plenty of reasons to visit the Centre.
-And, if you love to sing, pop into Lisa’s Bistro for open mic night every Thursday.
+Summer concert series, workshops and classes give you plenty of reasons to visit.
+Check out the events page for up-to-date information.

 Celebrate With Us!